nils-mathieu/piscine-rust/module-04.md

 }
 ```

  * The `new` function must allow the user of the type to choose the first and second term of the
    sequence.
+ * Ensure that your iterator does *not* panic when reaching the greatest fibonacci `u32`.

 Example: